Scaling up Group Closeness Maximization: A scalable greedy algorithm

-In other words, we can say that at each iteration of the while loop in Algorithm~\ref{alg:mem-greedy}, the marginal gain of each node can only decrease.
-Now, let us assume that there is a node $s$ whose marginal gain $\Delta_i(s)$ with respect to $S_i$ is larger than the marginal gain $\Delta_{i-1}(u)$ of a node $u$ in the previous iteration.
-This means that the marginal gain of $u$ at iteration $i$ cannot be larger than $\Delta_i(s)$ (since $\Delta_i(u) \leq \Delta_{i-1}(u) \leq \Delta_{i}(s)$).
+Now, let us assume that there is a node $s$ whose marginal gain $\Delta_i(s)$ with respect to $S_i$ is smaller (or equal) than the marginal gain $\Delta_{i-1}(u)$ of a node $u$ in the previous iteration, \ie $\Delta_i(s) \leq \Delta_{i-1}(u)$.
+This means that the marginal gain of $u$ at iteration $i$ cannot be smaller than $\Delta_i(s)$ (since $\Delta_i(u) \geq \Delta_{i-1}(u) \geq \Delta_{i}(s)$).
 This allows us to skip the computation of the score of $u$ in Lines~\ref{line:sssp} - \ref{line:actScore}.
-All we need to do is keep track of the marginal gain of each node in the previous iteration and compare it with the maximum marginal gain found in the current iteration.
-Notice that this improvement is compatible with the pruned SSSP improvement proposed in the previous section.
+All we need to do is keep track of the marginal gain of each node in the previous iteration and compare it with the smallest marginal gain found in the current iteration.
+Note that this improvement is compatible with the pruned SSSP improvement proposed in the previous section.
 For the nodes that cannot be skipped because of what was described in this section, we compute their score with a pruned SSSP.
-We name our version of Algorithm~\ref{alg:mem-greedy} using pruned SSSPs and the submodularity improvement \textsf{Greedy++}.
+We name our version of Algorithm~\ref{alg:mem-greedy} using pruned SSSPs and the supermodularity improvement \textsf{Greedy++}.
 As explained in Section~\ref{sec:pruned}, using pruned SSSPs does not affect the solution found by the algorithm.
-The improvement described in this section might return a different solution only in case there are nodes with the same marginal gain.
-Indeed, if there are two nodes $u$ and $v$ with the same marginal gain $\Delta^{\star}$ and such that $\Delta^{\star} \geq \Delta(w) \ \forall w \in V$, whether we choose $u$ or $v$ depends on which comes first in the ordering of the nodes.
-Nevertheless, this does not influence the guarantee on the quality of the approximation.
+The improvement described in this section can only return a different solution in case there are nodes with the same marginal gain.
+Indeed, if there are two nodes $u$ and $v$ with the same marginal gain $\Delta^{\star}$ and such that $\Delta^{\star} \leq \Delta(w) \ \forall w \in V$, whether we choose $u$ or $v$ depends on which comes first in the ordering of the nodes.